ROM hacking: Music hacking

-Music hacks are relatively rare, due to the wide variety of ways games store music data (hence the difficulty in locating and modifying this data) and the difficulties in composing new music (or porting music from another game).
+A relatively uncommon method of ROM hacking is music hacking, which is replacing music tracks (or sound effects) of a game with new ones (either as new compositions, arrangements, or direct ports from other games), or in some cases modifying the data of music tracks (and sound effects) directly via tools such as a hex editor.
+Music hacks are relatively rare, due to the wide variety of ways games store music data (hence the difficulty in locating and modifying this data) as well as the difficulties in composing new music (or porting music from another game).
 As music cracking is very uncommon, many hacks do not have any ported/composed music added in.
-An exception to this rule can be found in most Super Mario World hacks, where custom music can often have new instruments that are not found in the original game.
-Other games that have music hacking as part of their research and hacking communities are the NES Mega Man games, Final Fantasy VI, and the Mega Drive (Genesis) Sonic the Hedgehog games.
+Despite this, some hacks such as the most recent Super Mario World hacks for example utilize this approach to include custom-made music tracks, sometimes even having new instruments that are not found in the original game.
+Other games that have utilized music hacking as part of their research and hacking communities include the NES Mega Man games, Final Fantasy VI, and the Mega Drive (Genesis) Sonic the Hedgehog games.

-As many Game Boy Advance games use the M4A Engine (also called "Sappy Driver") for music, the program SapTapper can be used to hack Game Boy Advance music data.
+As many Game Boy Advance games use the M4A Engine (informally called "Sappy Driver" and officially known as "MusicPlayer2000" or MP2k) for music, the program SapTapper can be used to hack Game Boy Advance music data.
 Various other utilities were created to work with the engine such as Sappy 2006.

-Another instance of the same engine being used between games is on the Nintendo 64, in which most games use the same format; however they use different sound banks.
-A utility known as the N64 Midi Tool was created to edit the sequences that the majority of Nintendo 64 games use, though it does not cover the first-party N64 titles that use a slightly different engine, such as Super Mario 64.
+Another instance of the same engine being used between games is on the Nintendo 64 where most games use the same format; albeit with different sound banks for each game.
+A utility known as the N64 Midi Tool was created to edit the sequences that the majority of Nintendo 64 games use, however it does not cover first-party N64 titles that use a slightly different engine such as Super Mario 64.

-Several Sega Mega Drive/Genesis games use a sound engine unofficially known as "SMPS", which are offered in both 68k and Z80 versions.
-Used in a number of Japanese-developed games for the system, the sound engine has been researched for decades by many hackers.
-As of today, various tools exist to alter the music of games which use the SMPS engine (most notably the Sonic the Hedgehog games in particular), and many of them made their way to the Steam Workshop.
+The Sega Mega Drive (Genesis) has a handful of games using a first-party sound engine commonly known as "SMPS" (also known as "Sound-Source" by some developers) for composing music and sound effects, which has been offered in both 68000 and Z80-based versions.
+The sound engine, leveraging both the YM2612 and SN76489 sound chips of the console, was predominantly used in a wide variety of Japanese-developed games for the system (including Sega's first-party games), with some games providing modified versions of the sound engine tailored to a specific game.
+It has gained decades of research and reverse engineering by many hackers, which led to the creation of various utilities that can alter and create music (and sound effects) for games using the SMPS engine (most notably the Sonic the Hedgehog games in particular); many of the compositions and arrangements made under the SMPS engine had eventually made their way onto the Steam Workshop.